MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

         recompile : Rebuild internal/compiled artifacts for the model. restart_model : Reload/refresh the model instance after recompilation.
         save_model_to_file : Legacy writer for older APSIM NG versions.

-.. function:: apsimNGpy.core.core.CoreModel.save_edited_file(self, out_path: 'os.PathLike' = None, reload: 'bool' = False) -> "Union['CoreModel', None]"

-   Saves the model to the local drive.
-            @deprecated: use save() method instead

-            Notes: - If `out_path` is None, the `save_model_to_file` function extracts the filename from the `Model.Core.Simulation` object. - `out_path`, however, is given high priority.
-Therefore, we first evaluate if it is not None before extracting from the file. - This is crucial if you want to give the file a new name different from the original one while saving.

-            Parameters
-            - out_path (str): Desired path for the .apsimx file, by default, None.
-            - reload (bool): Whether to load the file using the `out_path` or the model's original file name.

 .. function:: apsimNGpy.core.core.CoreModel.set_categorical_factor(self, factor_path: 'str', categories: 'Union[list, tuple]', factor_name: 'str' = None)